[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 }

-Now that we have understood what identity-based policies are, we will start by creating a user that will be the subject of our hands-on exercises on creating and managing IAM policies using Terraform.
+Now that we understand identity-based policies, we will start by creating a user who will be the subject of our hands-on exercises on creating and managing IAM policies using Terraform.

-1. Create a file with the name as main.tf in an empty folder.
+Let’s start by creating a file with the name main.tf in an empty folder.

 terraform {